Guilbert12/Kata2023_team_onion/README.md

 ## Components Overview

 ### API Management
+To ensure that travelers have up-to-date and reliable information at their fingertips.
+Consider the journey of a user, accessing their Frontend Components via a browser or mobile device.
+This traveler, eager to check their latest reservations or updates, is tapping into a well-orchestrated system flow.
+The immediate response they experience is thanks to the API Management layer that, instead of diving deep into the primary database for every query, might swiftly retrieve information from a Cache DB, delivering lightning-fast updates about their trips.
+In the vast universe of travel, where unpredictability is the only constant, "The Road Warrior" stands as a beacon of reliability.
+This isn't just an app; it's a symphony of modern software components, each harmonizing to deliver an unparalleled travel companion experience.

 ![API Management Component Overview](./diagrams/componentOverview/APIManagement.png)
 ### Push Notification Service
+This real-time relay of information is a Software as a Service (SaaS) solutions and sharp logic components, ensuring that every piece of vital information finds its way to the user's device swiftly and efficiently.
+Central to this process is the Notification Mediator, a keystone logic component.
+As the mediator dispatches an alert, the SaaS solution takes over, ensuring the push notification is promptly delivered.

 ![Push Notification Service Component Overview](./diagrams/componentOverview/PushNotificationService.png)
 ### User Config
+The UserDB is a vault that houses every individual's configurations, ensuring they're securely stored, easily retrievable, and always up-to-date.
+Connecting these configurations with the database is a task that demands precision, security, and speed.
+That's the mission of the API Management layer.
+Connecting these configurations with the database is a task that demands precision, security, and speed.
+That's the mission of the API Management layer.
+Acting as the bridge between user preferences and the database, it ensures every update to the config, every fetch request, and every modification is smoothly processed.
+This layer introduces an added layer of security, ensuring that user data is accessed only when necessary and always with the highest standards of encryption and protection.

 ![User Config Component Overview](./diagrams/componentOverview/UserConfig.png)
 ### Items and Trip Aggregator and Store
+The Reporting and Analytics component springs into action, pulling aggregated data about flights, stays, or car rentals.
+Its interaction with the DB REST API.
+This interface ensures a streamlined fetch of historical and recent data, allowing the analytics engine to paint a vivid picture of the user's travel journey.
+The Logic Components that process this information, deciding what needs an immediate user alert and what gets logged for future reference.
+Whether it's a gate change or a hotel upgrade, every piece of information, once processed, finds its way back into the system via the DB REST API.
+API Management ensuring secure and efficient data flows, to the backend logic turning raw updates into actionable insights, works in harmony.

 ![Items and Trip Aggregator and Store Component Overview](./diagrams/componentOverview/ItemsAndTripAggregatorAndStore.png)
 ### Travel Email Discovery
+This intelligent mechanism continually scans users' inboxes, findind travel-related emails.
+Every user's preference, defined within their User Config, plays a guiding role.
+Some travelers may want only flight-related notifications, while others might seek an aggregation of all travel data.
+These configurations ensure that the email discovery process is tailored, precise, and aligned with individual needs.
+Whether it's archiving the data, triggering real-time notifications, or integrating it within the travel dashboard, this component ensures every piece of information is processed, presented, and ready to assist in crafting the perfect travel story.

 ![Travel Email Discovery Component Overview](./diagrams/componentOverview/TravelEmailDiscovery.png)
 ### Reporting and Analytics
+The DB REST API is the bridge to the database.
+It ensures that insights derived, stories crafted, and raw data are all meticulously stored.
+But more than just storage, this interface guarantees that when needs to recount a tale, retrieve an insight, or just serve a user's query, the data is readily accessible, consistent, and accurate.

 ![Reporting and Analytics Component Overview](./diagrams/componentOverview/ReportingAndAnalytics.png)
 ### Travel Schedule Poller
+The poller requires a direct line to the very source of this data.
+This is where the Airlines API comes into play.
+Representing a conduit to real-time flight data, from delays and gate changes to cancellations and reschedules, this API ensures that the poller has instant access to the dynamic world of airline schedules.
+To provide a holistic view, the data from airlines, once fetched, flows seamlessly into the Trip Aggregator.
+Acting as the one giving direction, this component stirs in flight data, mixes it with hotel bookings, car rentals, and other travel elements, finally serving up a comprehensive itinerary – a single, consolidated view of the traveler's journey.

 ![Travel Schedule Poller Component Overview](./diagrams/componentOverview/TravelSchedulePoller.png)
 ### Subscriber
+The first stop on this journey is the Subscription Processor.
+Think of it as the translator – it interprets the user's preferences, understanding the nuances of what they're truly seeking.
+Whether they want daily updates, notifications only for specific destinations, or alerts during a particular time of day, this processor ensures every detail is captured and ready for action.
+This interface is tasked with the mission of fetching relevant information that aligns with each user's unique subscription.
+It's the bridge between the user's desires and the changes on travel opportunities.

 ![Subscriber Component Overview](./diagrams/componentOverview/Subscriber.png)
 ### Notification Mediator
+Ensuring every traveler is always in the loop, whether through a ping on their device or an email in their Inbox.
+This is where the power of SaaS solutions shines.
+Instead of building notification systems from scratch, we leverages a SaaS-based Push Notification Service Provider.
+The end goal is clear, keeping travelers informed and at ease.
+And while the journey of a notification, from a data store change to a ping or notification on a phone.

 ![Notification Mediator Component Overview](./diagrams/componentOverview/NotificationMediator.png)

 ## Architectural Quanta